 When shopping for any rug, you’ll see the marketplace categorised into two types of materials: synthetic and natural fibres.

-• Acrylic is the most similar in appearance to natural fibres, featuring a soft finish that feels cushiony underfoot.
+• Acrylic is the most similar in appearance to natural fibres, featuring a soft finish that feels cushioned underfoot.
 Acrylic absorbs and releases moisture readily, which makes it resistant to mould and mildew.
-The product also dyes well and is fairly colourfast and stain-resistant.
+The product also dyes well and is fairly colour-fast and stain-resistant.

 • Polyester offers a number of positive attributes, including vivid colouration that is resistant to fading and many stains.
-Polyester is vulnerable to oil-based stains, however, and also can shed or mat down in high-traffic areas.
+However, polyester is vulnerable to oil-based stains, and can also shed or mat down in high-traffic areas.

-Bamboo, sisal, hemp, jute and seagrass rugs all are made from natural fibres and are inherently eco-friendly as sustainable materials.
-Natural rugs feel soft and luxurious underfoot and though they dye well, often are used to bring in hues and textures that complement the outdoor space.
+Bamboo, sisal, hemp, jute and seagrass rugs all are made from natural fibres and are inherently eco-friendly as they are all sustainable materials.
+These rugs are ideal to bring in hues and textures that complement the outdoor space.